There is no better way to add flavor to your food than cooking with fresh herbs.

 Growing mint from seeds is time-consuming and it has a low success rate, so it is better to start with a nursery plant.
 It is not pretentious when it comes to the soil and it doesn’t need feeding.
 However, it needs a large container, with 30 cm in diameter because it develops a complex root system.
 This plant thrives both in full sun and partial shade.
 Being a rather invasive plant, it is best to avoid pairing it with other plants.

-Having a very very versatile flavour, sage goes well with poultry and pork, but also with cheese and beans.
-It is easy to grow indoors, especially if it has plenty of sunshine.
 Unlike other herbs, sage is a bit pretentious when it comes to the growing medium.
 It requires a soil-less potting mix with a loamy texture and good draining properties.

 You can propagate sage from seeds, but it is best to start with nursery transplants.
 If you own a mature plant, you can propagate it through cuttings, division, or layering.
 You must water young plants frequently, but mature plants prefer a dryer environment.
 In a mixed pot, you can plant it with rosemary, oregano, and thyme.

 Chives have a very mild flavor.
 As such, you can use them in a wide variety of dishes, from egg dishes to soups, fish, mashed potatoes, and much more.